 Irrespective of the lovers involved, Hughes wasn’t pleased.
 In Pictures Will Talk: The Life and Films of Joseph L. Mankiewicz, author Kenneth L. Geist writes that after an implicit lawsuit threat from Hughes’ attorney Greg Bautzer, Mankiewicz had editor William Hornbeck cut out/dub over the offending bits of dialogue.
 That’s supposed to explain how, for instance, the Texas tycoon of early script drafts was transmogrified into the Wall Street type.

-A radically different version of the story is told by screenwriter Tom Mankiewicz (Diamonds Are Forever, Live and Let Die), son of the Barefoot Contessa filmmaker.
+A radically different version of the story is told by Mankiewicz’s son, screenwriter Tom Mankiewicz (Diamonds Are Forever, Live and Let Die).
 In My Life as a Mankiewicz: An Insider’s Journey Through Hollywood (co-written with Robert Crane), he recalls that before shooting began, Hughes contacted his father to suggest changes to the screenplay.
 If the younger Mankiewicz’s recollections are accurate – he was a pre-teen at the time – Joseph L. “never changed a word of the [apparently already revised] script and never heard from Hughes again.”